 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
-Students who do not have experience working in the creative industries are strongly advised to do an internship in order to gain the professional experience required to complete the MA.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+Students who do not have experience working in the creative industries may be required to engage in relevant professional project/work experience.

 Course enquiries and applications

 International students seeking additional information about this programme can email International@winchester.ac.uk or call +44 (0) 1962 826247